 By this point in their career, the Beatles hated each other.
 The Let it Be film that eventually emerged doesn't show a band rediscovering itself so much as falling apart, a far cry from the smiling mop-tops that took over the world only five years prior.
 George Harrison even quit during the rehearsals at Twickenham Film Studios earlier in the month, but returned a few days later.

-All sorts of locations were suggested for the concert -- everywhere from a London pub to a Greek amphitheater to the Sahara Desert.
-But they involved too much work, a sign of their unwillingness to spend any more time around each other than absolutely necessary.
+All sorts of locations were suggested for the concert -- everywhere from a London pub, to a Greek amphitheater, to a volcano.
+But these ideas involved too much work, a sign of the band's unwillingness to spend any more time around each other than absolutely necessary.
 On Jan.
 29, they agreed to move their equipment from the basement studios in Apple Corps' headquarters at 3 Savile Row up to the roof the next day.